-The Internet of things will utilize the existing networking infrastructure,technologies and protocols currently used in homes/offices and on the Internet, and will introduce many more.
+The Internet of things (IOT) will utilize the existing networking infrastructure, technologies and protocols currently used in homes/offices and on the Internet, and will introduce many more.

-The purpose of this article is to give you a quick overview of what networking protocols are likely to be used to build the IOT.
+The purpose of this tutorial is to give you a quick overview of what networking and application protocols are likely to be used to build the IOT.

 The IOT will run over the existing TCP/IP network.

-The TCP/IP networking model uses a 4 layer model with protocols defined at each level.
+The existing TCP/IP networking model uses a 4 layer model with protocols def ined at each level.
+See understanding the TCP/IP 4 layer model.

 At this layer you will have a requirement to connect devices that are nearby e.g. on Local networks, and that are more distant e.g. Metropolitan and wide area networks.